LSU vs. Miami (FL) Predictions & Picks - Women's NCAA Tournament Elite Eight

 LSU vs. Miami (FL) Women's Basketball Predictions & Picks - NCAA Tournament Elite Eight

-Sunday's contest that pits the LSU Lady Tigers (31-2) against the Miami Hurricanes (22-12) at Bon Secours Wellness Arena is expected to be a lopsided matchup based on our computer prediction, which projects a final score of 75-62 in favor of LSU, who is heavy favorites by our model.
+Sunday's game that pits the LSU Lady Tigers (31-2) versus the Miami Hurricanes (22-12) at Bon Secours Wellness Arena should be a one-sided matchup based on our computer prediction, which projects a final score of 75-62 in favor of LSU, who is heavily favored by our model.
 Tipoff is at 7:00 PM ET on March 26.

-The Lady Tigers are coming off of a 66-63 win against Utah in their last outing on Friday.
+The Lady Tigers head into this matchup following a 66-63 win over Utah on Friday.

 LSU vs. Miami (FL) Game Info